 Your mission, should you choose to accept it, is to crack codes, solve mysteries and uncover hidden stories in a genuine World War II war room.
 Sound like your thing?
-Then, this summer’s immersive adventure at Operation Black Door will be right up your street.
+Then, this autumn’s immersive adventure at Operation Black Door will be right up your street.

 At Imperial War Museum’s Churchill War Rooms in Westminster, you’ll be transported back to the Second World War to follow a fictional storyline and solve a mystery.
-Taking place from July 7, Operation Black Door will combine all the best bits of escape rooms with a sprinkling of extra drama, courtesy of immersive theatre company Wet Picnic, to create a code-cracking adventure.
+Taking place from September 22, Operation Black Door will combine all the best bits of escape rooms with a sprinkling of extra drama, courtesy of immersive theatre company Wet Picnic, to create a code-cracking adventure.

 The Churchill War Rooms were once a bunker, that government ministers, military strategists, secretaries, and Prime Minister Winston Churchill occupied during World War Two.
 Now a part of Imperial War Museums, this historic attraction will be the setting for your evening of mystery solving.
 You’ll be assigned one of five themed storylines, which will be linked to a skill required during wartime, enabling you to truly immerse yourself in the history books.
 If your history is a little rusty, fear not, the actors from Wet Picnic will be there to guide you along.
 If this is floating your military vessel (aka boat), then you can find out even more about what you can expect at the time-travelling experience here.